mrgick/game_records/readme.md

 Also, this project is designed for only one person - administrator.

-Based on MVT with asynchronous python 3.11 and libraries: FastApi, SqlAlchemy and Jinja2.
+Based on MVT (MVC) with asynchronous python 3.11 and libraries: FastApi, SqlAlchemy and Jinja2.
 Tests wrote on PyTest with plugin AnyIO for asynchronous.

 ## How to run